The Québec maritime Blog

 The life cycle of harp seal pups

 As pups, harp seals go through several distinct stages.
 At birth they weigh about 10 kg (22 lb) and are called yellowcoats because their fur is stained yellow from amniotic fluid.
-After a few days, the yellowish tint disappears and their fur turns pristine white.
+After a few days, the yellowish tint disappears, and their fur turns pristine white.
 They’re then known as thin whitecoats.
 As they nurse, they grow rapidly, gaining about 2.2 kg (5 lb) a day.
 After about five days they’re known as fat whitecoats.
 By the time they’ve been weaned, around day 12, most pups have more than tripled their weight to about 36 kg (80 lb).
 Dark grey spots then begin to appear through their fur and they’re known as greycoats.
 A few days later, they begin to moult in patches.
 At this stage, they’re known as ragged jackets.
-At about three weeks, they’re called beaters because of the way they beat the water as they learn to swim.
+Finally, at about three weeks, they’re called beaters because of the way they beat the water as they learn to swim.

 During the first three or four weeks of their lives, seal pups cannot swim because their fur is not yet waterproof.
 As their mothers hunt (sometimes for as long as three hours at a time), the pups are left alone on the ice and tend to stay still in an attempt to blend into their environment.
 However, they remain easy prey because their mothers are unlikely to come to their rescue if they’re attacked.
 Once the pups have weaned, they’re left to fend for themselves on a regular basis as the adult females begin to mate.